-However, if you think that even after tremendous patience and practice you’re not going to be able to get it under control, you can always turn to an experienced dog trainer for help.
+However, if you think that even after tremendous patience and practice, you’re not going to be able to get it under control, you can always turn to an experienced dog trainer for help.

-If you can train a puppy not to jump on you from day one, you may not have to go through the trouble of training them when they are all grown up.
+If you can train a puppy not to jump on you from day one, you may not have to go through the trouble of preparing them when they are all grown up.